xhalo32/nix-cage/readme.md

 - Minimize inherited environment variables.
 - Allow failure option for mounts
 - Option to copy instead of mount (but don't overwrite)
+- BUG: when inside a `nix-shell`, running `nix-shell` in the cage results in `error: creating directory '/tmp/nix-shell.0a8nM7/nix-shell-2-0': No such file or directory`.
+This is probably due to the temporary directory env vars:
+    ```
+    env |grep tmp
+    TEMPDIR=/tmp/nix-shell.v6TFSv
+    TMPDIR=/tmp/nix-shell.v6TFSv
+    TEMP=/tmp/nix-shell.v6TFSv
+    NIX_BUILD_TOP=/tmp/nix-shell.v6TFSv
+    TMP=/tmp/nix-shell.v6TFSv
+    ```
+    One fix could be to not inherit TMPDIR variables.

 ## License